sxlijin/sxlijin.github.io/resume.md

 * Incident response for API proxy rollback which affected every Google Cloud service
 * Redesigned the Noogler training on Google-internal storage technologies & ran sessions for 2500 Nooglers
-* Proposed and landed features in various systems owned by other teams (e.g. readtome automation improvements which rejected 800+ PRs of 4000 PRs in a 2-month window)
 * Landed multiple google3-wide refactorings, each spanning xxK files (e.g. SWIG to CLIF)

 ## Education